Leonardo (Teenage Mutant Ninja Turtles): IDW Comics

 Although the IDW series is a re-imagination of the franchise, Leonardo is initially portrayed as similar to his Mirage counterpart.
 Leonardo is the eldest brother and the leader of the four.
 In the Cityfall saga, he gets captured by the Foot while he and his brothers try to save Casey and is taken to a Shinto witch by the name of Kitsune, who uses her dark magic to brainwash him into working for Shredder as his chunin (second-in-command), which infuriates Karai.
-He is saved by his brothers and their allies, however, after the death of the Shredder at the hands of his father, Splinter, who took over the Foot Clan after the battle, Leo once again became the chunin, but, like last time, it did not last.
+He is saved by his brothers and their allies, however, after the death of Shredder at the hands of his father, Splinter, who took over the Foot Clan after the battle, Leo once again became the chunin, but, like last time, it did not last.
 The relationship between Splinter and his sons deteriorated after he decided to take another life, going against the philosophy he taught them to always follow.
 He revealed that this was, in fact, an intentional way of pushing them away from him, as he believes being around him would be too much of a threat to them, as shown during the events of the comic book.
 Leonardo assumed leadership over the Clan Hamato, and since then, they have come into conflict with the Foot Clan several times.